 Internships at A Noise Within are intensive training opportunities where developing theatre artists can hone their skills.
 Past interns have held leading roles in subsequent A Noise Within productions and have gone onto work at such venues as the Ahmanson Theatre, Mark Taper Forum, The Old Globe Theatre, Berkeley Repertory, South Coast Repertory, American Conservatory Theatre and others!

-A Noise Within presents critically acclaimed productions of the world’s great classics – from Shakespeare to Moliere, Lorca to Chekhov, Williams, Hellman, Miller and others.
+A Noise Within presents critically acclaimed productions of the world’s great classics – from Shakespeare to Molière, Lorca to Chekhov, Williams, Hellman, Miller and others.
 A Noise Within is one of only a handful of theatre on the entire continent which maintains a resident company performing in rotating repertory on a year-round basis.
 The company’s resident & guest artists, directors and designers are celebrated and accomplished professionals in their own right, representing thousands of notable credits and training from some of the nation’s most respected institutions.
 Whether you’re already a professional, aspiring to become one, or just exploring, training at A Noise Within will provide you with focused, personal attention from skilled, working professionals in a welcoming environment that focuses on developing the whole artist.

 $550.00 for 12 weeks of Conservatory Classes.
 Housing is not provided.
-A limited number of scholarships are available.

 Interns are immersed in 120 + hours of training designed to develop the whole artist.
 Course topics include: acting Shakespeare, speech, textual analysis & scansion, a scene study course that culminates in a workshop presentation for an invited audience.

 Interns gain hands-on experience in a variety of technical departments (stage management, props, costumes, sets, lights, sound) and are a part of the crew that facilitates the repertory schedule.